 A major problem with LiF/BeF2 is that the stable isotope Be-9 absorbs neutrons to become Be-10 which is a beta emitter with a half life of 2.5 million years.
 Once formed Be-10 needs to be safely isolated from the environment for at least 25 million years.
 The isotope Be-10 could easily become one of the most persistent environmental toxin problems.
 In the view of this author the parties that are seriously considering use of MSRs have no concept of the scope of the long term environmental problems that the Be-10 might cause.

 OTHER MSR ISSUES:

 A FNR is characterized by rapid thermal power output changes near the reactor's critical point.
-For safe power control FNRs rely on thermal expansion of reactor components to increase the fraction of neutrons produced in the reactor core zone that diffuse into the reactor blanket zone and hence reduce the thermal power output as the primary coolant pool temperature increases.
-The reactor core zone geometry is modified to adjust the reactor operating temperature or cause a cold reactor shutdown.
+For safe power control FNRs rely on thermal expansion of reactor components to increase the fraction of neutrons that are produced in the reactor core zone that diffuse into the reactor blanket zone and hence reduce the thermal power output as the primary coolant pool temperature increases.
+The reactor core zone fuel geometry is modified to adjust the reactor operating temperature or cause a cold reactor shutdown.

 A provision must be made for molten salt transfer into holding tanks to allow replacement of the reactor intermediate heat exchanger.

 One of the issues in FNR design is ensuring that no matter what adverse circumstances occur on loss of control power the reactor fails into a safe cold shutdown state.

 The major theoretical advantages of a molten salt liquid fuel reactor over water moderated reactors are: